Volkswagen Golf GTI review

 Like the standard Golf, the finish and quality of materials used is first class and the cabin has a refined and sophisticated feel.

-The Mk6 GTI shared many of the strengths of the standard Golf with a roomy interior, excellent refinement and noise suppression, plus air conditioning as standard.
+The Mk6 GTI shares many of the strengths of the standard Golf, with a roomy interior, excellent refinement and noise suppression, plus air conditioning as standard.
 At low speeds it’s as docile and easy to drive as a standard Golf.
-The GTI was a refined motorway car too, but while there is very little noise intrusion, the exhaust has been tuned to give it a sporty sound which should appeal to owners.
+While there is very little noise intrusion, the exhaust has been tuned to give it a sporty sound without losing refinement for motorway drives – a balance that may be lost when aftermarket exhausts are fitted.

 Practicality